oberonpr/Deb.-based-Linux-Server-Practice-Labs/Labs/Lab3 Set up SSH and RDP clients.md

-# Lab 4.
-Set up a remote desktop client
+# Lab3 Set up SSH and RDP clients

-## For this exercise, we'll use two clients; Remmina and FreeRDP
+## For this exercise, we'll use three clients; SSH, FreeRDP and Remmina

 #### Task 1 Install FreeRDP